PilarKBR/Projects/Comprehensive/Customer Segmentation/README.md

 Because Github cannot load large files

 - Clusters formed from the application of K-means on RFM Scores for this dataset amounted to 5 clusters
-- Categories of Goods Fashion, Food & Drink, and Transportation are the favorites of most users in purchasing transactions for goods & services categories in this E-commerce.
+- Categories of Goods Fashion, Food & Drink, and Transportation are the favorites of most users in purchasing transactions for goods & services categories in this *e-commerce*.
 - Cluster Profiling
     - Bottom (Cluster 3): The average user is a Loyal Prospective User with a relatively Low Total transaction, but the Lowest Expenditure compared to other clusters
     - Middle to Lower (Cluster 4): The average user is a Loyal Prospective User with Total transactions classified as Lowest, but Spending is Low compared to other clusters